Tevaram: Sundarar

 Sundarar, also known as Nampi Arurar or Cuntaramurtti or Cuntarar, is the third of the Tevaram trio.
 His Tevaram hymns provide more biographical specifics than the hymns of Sambandar and Appar.
 Sundarar was born in Tirunavalur in a Shaiva Brahmin family to Sadaiya Nayanar and Isaignaniyar towards the end of the 7th century.
 He was adopted by the Pallava feudatory family of Naracinka Munaiyaraiyar, an adoption that gave him a luxurious childhood and the last name "Arurar" after Shiva in Tiruvarur.
 As he grew into an adult in Tiruvarur, he was called "Sundarar" meaning "the handsome lord".

 His life and his hymns in the Tevaram are broadly grouped in four stages.
-First, his cancelled arranged marriage through the intervention of Shiva in the form of a mad petitioner and his conversion into a Shaiva bhakt.
+First, his cancelled arranged marriage through the intervention of Shiva in the form of a mad petitioner and his conversion into a Shaiva devotee.
 Second, his double marriage to temple dancers Paravai and Cankali with their stay together in Tiruvarur.
 Third, his blindness and then return of his sight.
 Finally, his reflections on wealth and material goods.

 In the first part of his life, the arranged marriage of Sundarar is cancelled after a mad old man mysteriously appears and produces a palm leaf document.
 The document stated that Sundarar was bonded to serve him, his master.
 A court of elders then reviews the document and finds it authentic, demands Sundarar to serve the petitioner, who then mysteriously vanishes into Shiva shrine.
 Sundarar views this as a command to serve Shiva in the Tiruvarur temple.
 Later he meets dancer Paravai, they marry, and together they serve the Shaiva pilgrims and take care of the temple duties.
 He goes to visit Tiruvorriyur, meets and is enamoured with Cankali.
 With the help of Shiva, this leads to Sundarar's second marriage, but only after his wedding vows include never leaving Cankali and Tiruvorriyur.
 Sundarar misses his first wife Paravai, does not keep his word, and leaves for Tiruvarur.
 The broken vow causes him to go blind before he reaches Tiruvarur.
 His suffering thereafter are part of several Tevaram hymns.
 As a blind man, he visits many Shiva shrines and sings there.
 Slowly in stages, he becomes closer to Shiva and recovers his sight.

 Sundarar with restored eye sight then lives with his two wives.
 In his later hymns, he presents his spiritual discussions with Shiva on how to achieve both spiritual succor and material wealth in life.
 He seeks the latter to provide for his family and to pay for the charitable temple kitchen that fed hundreds of Shaiva pilgrims.
 Shiva becomes his patron king, grants him grain, gold and a flashing sword.
 This is embedded symbolism to inspire regional kings and wealthy patrons to support the spiritual and charitable works at Shiva temples.

 Sundarar is the author of 1,026 poems compiled as the Tirumurais seventh volume.